I tried AeroPress' biggest rival – is the Wacaco Picopresso any good?

 Specifications

-Dimensions4.17 x 3.07 x 2.8 inches
+Dimensions | 4.17 x 3.07 x 2.8 inches |

 Unboxing

 It’s rare that an unboxing experience is truly pleasurable.
 This was like unboxing an Apple iPhone, but better.
 The thick, satin box feels ultra-premium.
 Inside, the Picopresso and its case look really smart.
 The box has a sponge inside to secure and protect it.
 This would be a bit tricky to recycle if I didn’t want to keep the box.
-On first sight, howver, it’s the perfect present for a coffee fanatic.
+At first sight, however, it’s the perfect present for a coffee fanatic.

 What is it like to use?

 Before screwing the portafilter basket in, Wacaco recommends that you pump boiling water through the espresso maker to warm it.
 This doesn’t take long and gives you good practice for when you make coffee.
-To get started on your espresso add 50 ml of hot water into the barrel and screw the portafilter into place.
+To get started on your espresso add 50ml of hot water into the barrel and screw the portafilter into place.
 I twisted the front button to free the pump and, after pumping over a coffee cup for a few seconds, I saw smooth espresso pouring out of my Picopresso.
-You need to have steady hands for this, because it’s entirely held, pumped, and controlled by you.
+You need to have steady hands for this because it’s entirely held, pumped, and controlled by you.

 Testing espresso

 Rather than use electricity to attain the pressure of an espresso machine, the piston uses a hand pump to create 18 bars of pressure, which then forces the hot water through the basket.
 This whole process took about a minute in total.
 That’s a little longer than an espresso machine, but there was no warm-up or set-up required.
 There’s no way of measuring how much water you’re adding in, because there’s no watermark.
-If you want to be totally precise you’ll need to measure out 50 ml of boiling water beforehand.
+If you want to be totally precise you’ll need to measure out 50ml of boiling water beforehand.

 However, for such a tiny, rough-and-ready machine, it produces unbelievable espresso.
 My espresso had a lovely crema on top.
 I was really impressed at how intense and smooth my shot was given how quickly I extracted it and how quiet this little espresso machine was.